kingsleyabonyi/Micro-Energy/README.md

 Specify the license under which your project is released.
 Make it clear how others can use your code legally.

 ## Acknowledgments
-Appreciate to my friend cyril idu and Ikechukwu ugwu who provided me with access to resources and relevant consultation
+Appreciate to my friends cyril idu and Ikechukwu ugwu who provided me with access to resources and relevant consultation